BubbleSquish/Bible-Fun/Scientology.md

-Understood.
-I’ll compile a GitHub-ready Markdown document that identifies and organizes every warning or cautionary statement from *Scientology: A History of Man* by L. Ron Hubbard.
-This will include the quote or paraphrase, a summary explanation, context, and any relevant cross-references or patterns.

-I’ll search for a publicly available version of the text and begin extracting structured content accordingly.
-I’ll update you once the first draft is ready.

 # Warnings and Cautions in L. Ron Hubbard’s *Scientology: A History of Man*

 This document compiles all explicit **warnings, cautionary statements, and alerts** given by L. Ron Hubbard in *Scientology: A History of Man*.
 Each warning is listed with the original statement (quoted or paraphrased), an explanation of its meaning, the context or intended audience, and cross-references to related parts of the text or broader Scientology doctrine.
 The reference table below provides a quick overview of all the warnings, followed by detailed sections for each.